Name: Pamela Meadowcroft, PhD

 What excites you the most about the work of the Eye & Ear Foundation?

 I am incredibly excited that the Departments of Ophthalmology and Otolaryngology at the University of Pittsburgh is poised to be the world leader in vision and hearing restoration.
-From the world-class talent being recruited to the University; the opening of the Vision and Rehabilitation Tower in early 2023; its technology, training, sustainability innovations with Pittsburgh CREATES; its advancements in patient care and access; and as a critical player in Pittsburgh's Life Sciences Innovation network, the work of the Departments and EEF will have an increasingly significant impact on the quality of life within our local community, as well as the world.
+From the world-class talent being recruited to the University; the opening of the Vision Institute at the UPMC Mercy Pavillion in early 2023; it’s technology, training, sustainability innovations with Pittsburgh CREATES; its advancements in patient care and access; and as a critical player in Pittsburgh’s Life Sciences Innovation network, the work of the Departments and EEF will have an increasingly significant impact on the quality of life within our local community, as well as the world.
 This is the right time to be involved with EEF for me!

 What research or breakthroughs do you hope to see in the future?

 The optic nerve restoration is groundbreaking for many vision disorders and will remain an area of peak interest for me.
 I will also watch for converting discoveries into accessible practices as quickly as possible and continuing to bring together the physician/scientist, inventors/engineers, and industry/philanthropy communities to enable medical breakthroughs accessible to many.

 If you would like to learn more about the Foundation or help me support this essential research, please contact the Eye & Ear Foundation’s CEO, Lawton Snyder at 412-864-1300.

 The Eye & Ear Foundation offers insightful resources to learn more about the research advances and educational efforts within our departments.
 Register for our Sight + Sound Newsletter, Blog, and Webinars below to learn about our research advances.
 You can also like and follow EEF on Facebook, Twitter, and LinkedIn.
 In addition to the resources listed below, the Foundation would be happy to meet with you or schedule a tour to visit the research labs.